slhck/praxisplan-wien/README.md

 Note: This is still using OpenStreetMap tiles, rather than the PMTiles tiles.

+## Background and TODO

+This was an attempt to see how much Cursor and Claude 3.5 Sonnet could do for a simple task like this, with little manual interventions in the actual code.
+Some things are still TODO:

+- [ ] Use PMTiles tiles for real offline usage
+- [ ] Improve search to be a bit more fuzzy (but make it work with the chunks)
+- [ ] Implement URL-based state recording so we can share links to specific doctors or search results
+- [ ] Simplify the map style

 ## License

 Dataset is licensed under the [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) license.

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](LICENSE.md) file for details.